How to Cook Pumpkin? Learn the easiest ways with this easy, step by step tutorial. Roast, boil/ steam, microwave or Instant Pot them.

 - Roast for 30-60 minutes, depending on the size of the pumpkin.
 Prick with a fork.
 When soft, pumpkin is done.

-Scoop out pumpkin meat, after cooling.
+Scoop out pumpkin flesh or meat, after cooling.
+To make pumpkin puree place the pumpkin in the food processor or blender and pulse until smooth.
 Measure and place in freezer bags.
 Freeze until ready to use.

 Other methods to cook pumpkin